Diyckstra/terraform-provider-deyckstra/website/docs/d/backup_plan.md

 ### Supported attributes

-In addition to the arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the backup plan.
 * `name` - The name of the backup plan.

 ### Unsupported attributes

-~> **Note** This attribute may be present in the `terraform.tfstate` file but it has a preset value and cannot be specified in configuration files.
+~> **Note** This attribute may be present in the `terraform.tfstate` file, but it has a preset value and cannot be specified in configuration files.

 The following attribute is not currently supported: `version`.